coreyphillis/data-sharing-paper/data_sharing_ms.md

 In ecology and evolutionary biology, sharing occurs through a combination of formal data repositories like GenBank ([http://www.ncbi.nlm.nih.gov/genbank/](http://www.ncbi.nlm.nih.gov/genbank/)) and Dryad ([http://datadryad.org/](http://datadryad.org/)), and through individual and institutional websites.

 While data sharing is increasingly common and straightforward, much of the shared data is not easily reused because it does not follow best practices in terms of data structure, metadata, and licensing [@jones2006].
 This makes it more difficult to work with existing data and therefore makes the data less useful than it could be [@jones2006; @reichman2011].

-Here we provide a list of 9 simple ways to make it easier to reuse the data that you share.
+The most usable data is understandable, easy to work with, and available to the wider community of scientists.
-Well organized data with good structure and documentation makes it easier for anyone to work with a dataset, including yourself.
+Well organized data with good documentation makes it easier for anyone to work with the data, including you.
-This is particularly true when returning to your own data for further analysis months or years after original collection when the details are no longer fresh.
+This is particularly true when returning to your own data for further analysis months or years after you originally collected or analyzed it.
-In addition, data sharing occurs frequently within a lab or research group among students or collaborators.
+In addition, data sharing often occurs within a lab or research group.
-Many hours can be saved during in-house collaborations by following these simple recommendations.
+Good data sharing practices make these in-house collaborations faster, easier, and less dependent on lab members who may have graduated or moved on to other things.
-Our recommendations focus on making your data understandable, easy to work with, and available to the wider community of scientists.
+Here we provide a list of nine simple ways to make it easier for others to reuse the data that you share and for you to use it yourself.

 1. Share your data
 ------------------